MotionLang/motion/README.md

 Motion is a dynamically typed general purpose programming language designed to help developers write fast, clean, and efficient code for a modern world.

-Motion is created in pure C, with no dependancies.
+Motion is created in pure ANSI C, with no dependancies.

-Motion is a variation of the Lox language found at www.craftinginterpreters.com.

-Motion is licensed under GNU GPL v3.0.
+Motion is a variation of the Lox language found at www.craftinginterpreters.com and is licensed under GNU GPL v3.0.

 ## Syntax